 The thing to keep in mind is that mortgage interest and property taxes are deductible only if you itemize on the Schedule A, and this is typically done only if the itemized deductions are greater than the standard deduction.
 But with the new tax laws, that difference may change for many people.
 And those people who bought more home expecting to get a break on the itemized deductions may be in for a surprise.

-So the takeaway here for Los Angeles homeowners to capitalize from the new tax laws in Los Angeles is to be more conservative in choosing a house.
+So the takeaway here for Riverside homeowners to capitalize from the new tax laws in Riverside is to be more conservative in choosing a house.
 For the “boost in standard deduction serves as an equalizer and means that the extra cash outlay [for more home] won’t necessarily result in a tax break.”

 Be Aware of Mortgage and Equity Debt Interest Caps